-It is also proposed that oil and gas mineral resources be recognised as a stand-alone refined mineral resource in the legislation for purposes of the determination of royalty to accommodate the now difference in the minimum rate applied to the royalty base (gross sales) ranges within the scope of refined mineral resources.
+It is also proposed that oil and gas mineral resources be recognised as a stand-alone refined mineral resource in the legislation for purposes of the determination of royalty to accommodate the now difference in the minimum rate applied to the royalty base (gross sales) in respect of oil and gas versus other refined mineral resources.

-The proposed amendment will come into operation on 1 January 2024 and applies in respect of years of assessment commencing on or after that date.
+The amendment will come into operation on 1 January 2024 and applies in respect of years of assessment commencing on or after that date.

-4.3 EXTENSION OF THE UDZ TAX INCENTIVE SUNSET DATE
+4.2 EXTENSION OF THE UDZ TAX INCENTIVE SUNSET DATE